hgcl/clara-le/src/posts/27-real-rock-climbing-and-more.md

 <p class="label">By Marion Montaigne</p>

 In the same vibe as her other scientific vulgarization graphic novels, Montaigne does a great job explaining the astronaut life in <cite>Dans la combi de Thomas Pesquet</cite>.
 We quickly realize that being an astronaut is not as glamourous as we may think.
-Reading this book makes you feel like you are visiting the secret NASA backstage — worth it! {end-key}
+Reading this book makes you feel like you are visiting the secret NASA backstage — worth it! **ENDCHAR**